Active Structure Learning of Bayesian Networks in an Observational Setting

-\algname, listed in \myalgref{active_algorithm}, gets $d$ (the number of variables) and $k$ (the maximal number of parents) as inputs, in addition to a confidence parameter $\delta$, the required accuracy level $\epsilon$, and an initial accuracy level $\epsilon_1$, which we treat as a constant. \algname\ maintains a set $\cV \subseteq [d]$ of the variables whose families have been accepted so far (that is, their parent sets in the output structure have been fixed).
+\algname, listed in \myalgref{active_algorithm}, gets $d$ (the number of variables) and $k$ (the maximal number of parents) as inputs, in addition to a confidence parameter $\delta$, the required accuracy level $\epsilon$. \algname\ maintains a set $\cV \subseteq [d]$ of the variables whose families have been accepted so far (that is, their parent sets in the output structure have been fixed).
 The set of accepted families is denoted $\accept_j$, where $j$ denotes an iteration within the algorithm. $\accept_j$ includes exactly one family for each $v \in \cV$.
 The set of candidate families is denoted $\actf(\cV)$.
 This is the set of families that have not been precluded so far from participating in the output structure.
 For simplicity, we set $\actf(\cV)$ to the set of all the families with a child variable not in $\cV$.
 Note that this does not preclude, for instance, families that would create a cycle when combined with $\accept_j$.
 As will be evident below, including redundant families in $\actf(\cV)$ does not harm the correctness of \algname.